Soapy's Saloons

 The Orleans Club, 1892 (Creede Hist.
 Soc.)

-Opened in February of 1892 the Orleans Club was said to have been opened nearly 24-hours-a-day for gambling and drinking.
+O pened in February 1892 the Orleans Club was said to have stayed opened nearly 24-hours-a-day for gambling and drinking.
 It was located on Main Street, also known as Creede Avenue.
 Like the Tivoli Club in Denver, the Orleans Club had its share of violence associated with it.
-Several poems written at the time include the goings on inside the infamous den.
+Several poems written at the time include the goings on inside the infamous gaming den.
 The Orleans Club lasted a mere four months when the great Creede fire of June 5, 1892 destroyed the building, along with most of the business district.

 goldline.jpg